-We have also completed enrollment for Cohort B which is currently designed to enroll approximately 44 subjects randomized to either deramiocel or placebo in a 1:1 ratio.
-At this time, we are evaluating multiple options for the next steps in connection with Cohort B, which may include adding additional subjects outside the U.S. We expect that the FDA will no longer require data from Cohort B for potential product approval.
+We have also been enrolling Cohort B which is currently designed to enroll approximately 44 subjects randomized to either CAP-1002 or placebo in a 1:1 ratio.
+At this time, we are evaluating multiple options for the next steps in connection with Cohort B as the FDA is no longer requiring it for potential product approval.
 Cohort B uses product manufactured at our San Diego facility.

-Under our RMAT designation, in March 2024, we had a Type-B CMC meeting with FDA where we discussed the progress of our CMC development program for deramiocel to support a BLA submission.
+Under our RMAT designation, in March 2024, we had a Type-B CMC meeting with FDA where we discussed the progress of our CMC development program for CAP-1002 to support a BLA submission.
 At that meeting the FDA agreed that comparability between drug product manufactured at our two different facilities (Los Angeles and San Diego) has been demonstrated using the provided analytical comparability data.
-This now allows for the use of deramiocel drug product manufactured at our San Diego manufacturing facility upon potential product approval and approval of the San Diego facility.
-Furthermore, in the third quarter of 2024, we held a pre-BLA meeting with FDA, where we discussed our rolling BLA submission schedule, potential label expansion, plans for commercial manufacturing as well as other topics.
-We expect to announce further details from this meeting once the final meeting minutes are made available.
+This will now allow for the use of CAP-1002 drug product manufactured at our San Diego manufacturing facility upon potential product approval and approval of the San Diego facility.
+Furthermore, the FDA advised us to include discussion for a pre-BLA meeting and rolling BLA schedule in our upcoming Type-B meeting which is scheduled to be held in the second quarter of 2024 to discuss these topics.

-The regulatory pathway for deramiocel is supported by RMAT designation as well as orphan drug designation.
-In addition, if Capricor were to receive FDA marketing approval for deramiocel for the treatment of DMD, Capricor would be eligible to receive a Priority Review Voucher ("PRV") based on its previous receipt of a rare pediatric disease designation.
+The regulatory pathway for CAP-1002 is supported by RMAT designation as well as orphan drug designation.
+In addition, if Capricor were to receive FDA marketing approval for CAP-1002 for the treatment of DMD, Capricor would be eligible to receive a Priority Review Voucher ("PRV") based on its previous receipt of a rare pediatric disease designation.
 Capricor retains full rights to the PRV, if received.
-Further, Capricor has entered into two Commercialization and Distribution Agreements with Nippon Shinyaku appointing Nippon Shinyaku as its exclusive distributor of deramiocel in the United States and Japan.
+Further, Capricor has entered into two Commercialization and Distribution Agreements with Nippon Shinyaku appointing Nippon Shinyaku as its exclusive distributor of CAP-1002 in the United States and Japan.

-• Exosome-Based Platform (Preclinical): Extracellular vesicles, including exosomes and microvesicles, are nano-scale, membrane-enclosed vesicles which are secreted by most cells and contain characteristic lipids, proteins and nucleic acids such as mRNA and microRNAs.
+Exosome-Based Platform (Preclinical): Extracellular vesicles, including exosomes and microvesicles, are nano-scale, membrane-enclosed vesicles which are secreted by most cells and contain characteristic lipids, proteins and nucleic acids such as mRNA and microRNAs.
 They can signal through the binding and activation of membrane receptors or the delivery of their cargo into the cytosol of target cells.
 Exosomes act as messengers to regulate the functions of neighboring or distant cells and have been shown to regulate functions such as cell survival, proliferation, inflammation and tissue regeneration.
 Their size, low or null immunogenicity and ability to communicate in native cellular language potentially make them an exciting new class of therapeutic agents with the potential to expand our ability to address complex biological responses.
 Because exosomes are cell-free substances, they can be stored, handled, reconstituted and administered in similar fashion to common biopharmaceutical products such as antibodies.